- 1 UNIVERSITY OF CALIFORNIA, IRVINE

 - Technical support staff

-This service description is effective for twelve months beginning September 1, 2016.
-The end date of this agreement is August 31, 2017 at which point it will be reviewed, costs will be reassessed and may be adjusted, and the service description may be extended.
+This service description is effective for twelve months beginning July 1st, 2018, at which point it will be reviewed, costs will be reassessed and may be adjusted, and the service description may be extended.

 Programs are responsible for providing OIT with good faith estimates of their student headcount.
 This estimate may be based on historic averages and current enrollment trends.
 If a program’s actual student headcount at the end of the academic year differs from the estimate by 30% or more (higher or lower), either a refund or additional charge will be initiated accordingly.